 The Board is presently composed of Mark E. Schwarz, Scott T. Berlin, James H. Graves and Jim W. Henderson.
-George R. Manser also served as a director of the Company until his retirement from the Board on June 2, 2011.
 None of these directors was selected on the basis of any special arrangement or understanding with any other person.
 None of these directors bears any family relationship to any other director or to any executive officer of the Company.
 The Board has determined that all of these directors other than Mr. Schwarz meet the current Nasdaq independence requirements.
 Information concerning the business experience of each of the director nominees is provided under Election of Directors.